Foundation’s new video tells the story behind the Jeans Redesign

 Harvested cotton is then transported to mills to separate raw materials, and spin the cotton fibres into useful material.
 The process generates by-products, including seeds that are turned into seed cakes, that are used to make vegetable oil and feed for cattle.
 This creates extra value, and returns nutrients to the natural system.

 The transformation of textiles into garments often causes pollution, so much so that NGO China Water Risk estimates that 17 - 20% of industrial water pollution in China is caused through this process.
 To address this, Teemill’s factories recover, clean, and recirculate processed water, so that any discharged from the factory is good enough to drink.
-The plant where garments are cut and sewn is powered by renewable energy, displacing fossil use and eliminating any carbon emissions.
+The plant where garments are cut and sewn is powered by renewable energyEnergy derived from resources that are not depleted on timescales relevant to the economy, i.e. not geological timescales., displacing fossil use and eliminating any carbon emissions.

 Products are made in real time - seconds after they’ve been ordered, so they only make what's needed and there's no waste.
 This means that a customer places an online order, specifying a colour, size, and design.
 The t-shirt is then printed a few seconds after the order is placed and sent out to the customer.
 In this way, the final product is only produced when it is needed.